igorvishnevskiy/Seq2Seq-Tensorflow-1.0-Chatbot/README.md

 Chatbot model trained using Sequence-to-Sequence algorithm running on the Tensorflow 1.0 machine learning platform.

 <h3><strong>Complete Documentation</strong></h3>
-Complete documentation could be found on my blog post that I have created specifically for this project.
+Complete documentation could be found in my blog post that I have created specifically for this project.
 Click here for my blog article: <a href="https://blesque.com/press/building-sequence-to-sequence-chatbot-with-tensorflow-1-0/">Building Sequence-to-Sequence Chatbot With Tensorflow 1.0</a>.

 <h3><strong>How to Train</strong></h3>